SahilPitangent/nextjs-todo-app/README.md

 ## Assumptions

-2. The `Completion Date` of a todo item is assumed as `Due Date` in the application.
+1. The `Completion Date` of a todo item is assumed as `Due Date` in the application.

+## Note

+If this assignment is selected, please email to `miltan@pitangent.com` to proceed.